SaloniJaiswal30/Network-intrusion-detection-system-based-on-recursive-feature-addition/README.md

 ### Technology Used
 Python
 ### Description
-- Dataset Used: 100 malicious files has been used as dataset.
+- Dataset Used: 100 malwar_files(zip) and hundred clean_files(zip) has been used as dataset.
 Features has been extracted out of it and used as an dataset using feature_extraction.py
-- Ranked the datset features using CFS(Correlation feature selection) and selected good features.
+- Ranked the datset features using CFS(Correlation feature selection) and selected good features.(ranking_n_subset.py)
-- Selected beat subset using Recursive feature elimination
+- Selected beat subset using Recursive feature addition(recursive_feature_addition.py)
-- classification using SVM
+- classification using SVM(recursive_feature_addition.py)